 In recent years, we redesigned the Merck Patient Assistance Program with the goal of simplifying and streamlining the patient assistance process for both healthcare providers and patients.
 As a result:

-- Spanish education materials and applications are available.
+- Education materials and applications are available in Spanish

-- Under special circumstances, patients with insurance but with extenuating circumstances can request that an exception be made.
+- Under special circumstances, patients with insurance who have extenuating circumstances can request that an exception be made

-- In 2008, in an effort to simplify patient access further, we changed the exceptions process to no longer require a prescriber's signature to the "exceptions request" authorization form, although a prescriber's signature is still required on the initial PAP application.
+- In an effort to simplify patient access further, the exceptions process no longer requires a prescriber’s signature to the “exceptions request” authorization form, although a prescriber’s signature is still required on the initial PAP application

 Communicating Our Programs to Doctors and Consumers

 Merck is also working to raise awareness of our PAP to doctors and eligible patients via brochures about and applications for the Merck Patient Assistance Program distributed by our sales representatives to physician offices and clinics nationwide.
-Beginning in 2008, all toll-free phone lines for Merck medicines include an option for patients to learn about the Merck PAP.
-In 2009, we added PAP information to all new Merck direct-to-consumer advertisements, including a phone number for more information.
+All toll-free phone lines for Merck medicines include an option for patients to learn about the Merck PAP.
+Also, PAP information is added to all new Merck direct-to-consumer advertisements, including a phone number for more information.